|

 donated to the Library of Congress in 1937.
 It was finally opened in the

+spring of 1976.
+The contents are shown in the last photograph.
 The one with adjustable sides has an inscription on one of the sidearms

 which says “A. Lincoln, presented by Ward H. Lamon.” |